genesistoxical/pruebas/README.md

 * Clean and intuitive interface.
 * Quickly convert multiple images to icons at once, with Drag and Drop feature.
 * Switch between English and Spanish language.
+* Support for .png .jpg .jpeg .jfif .bmp .gif and .svg formats.
 * Customize theme color.
 * Number of images to convert, subtracting three that are shown as preview.
 * Save icons in the same folder (default).
 * Save icons in a specific folder.
 * Saves the configuration to an .ini file (except for switches).
-* Supports .png .jpg .jpeg .jfif .bmp .gif and .svg formats.
 * Enable and disable Topmost.
 * Choose between high quality icons with multiple sizes or just 256 px as a single size.
 * Prevent duplication of an image that has been previously added.